A summary of course content from the 2018-2019 MPP curriculum follows, for illustrative purposes.

 To complement the MPP and its learning outcomes, the School offers a range of professional skills sessions designed to help you acquire, develop and enhance practical and transferable skills necessary for a successful career in public policy.
 You are encouraged to reflect upon your own professional experiences and to identify skills that you wish to acquire, develop or enhance during your time on the course.
 You are also strongly encouraged to draw upon the extensive range of experiences within the student cohort and share your own.
 By way of illustration, the opportunities for MPP students in the 2016-2017 cohort included: the UK Public Policy Seminar Series – learning first-hand from practising ministers and senior civil servants; one-to-one meetings with senior professionals from a range of organisations to discuss career options; one-to-one training in verbal communication and presentation skills from an award-winning public speaking executive coach; and engaging with distinguished and diverse external speakers.

 Once you have successfully completed the MPP, you will be invited to return to Oxford in the autumn to take part in the School’s end-of-course event and to graduate in person with your College.
-We also hope that you will join the Blavatnik School Alumni community and continue to participate in the School’s intellectual life after you graduate.
+We will also invite you to join the Blavatnik School Alumni community and continue to participate in the School’s intellectual life after you graduate.